Adg0/the_boys/README.md

 The utility of Compound-V token is a share of protocol revenue.

-The project is implemented using ERC-4626 vaults and predicates.
+The project is implemented using ERC-4626 vaults, predicates and envio indexer.

 ## TODO